rkasale28/helper_bot/data/nlu.md

 ## intent:requirements
 - What all is required as of now?
+- Please tell what all is required
+- What all is needed as of now?
+- Please tell what all is needed

+## intent:requirements_commodity
 - Is utensils required?
 - Should I donate utensils?
-- Please tell what all is required
 - I have utensils.
 Is it required?
-- What all is needed as of now?
 - Is utensils needed?
-- Please tell what all is needed
 - I have utensils.
 Is it needed?

 ## intent:procedure